Wanna find out why dogs bite children? The good news is that dog bites are preventable. READ ON!

 #16 Children create COMMOTION, overwhelming the dog

 Imagine a group of children surrounding a dog and trying to pet him at a birthday party or family gathering.
 The commotion generated by children can easily stress him out.

 If I had more than a single child around me, I would feel overwhelmed.
-When children start teasing me, I tense up.
+When children start teasing me or making sudden movements, I tense up.
 If I can’t remove myself from the situation, then I will SNAP.
 All I want is to be left alone!
 I’m super thankful that my humans are VERY protective of me around children.

 BOTTOM LINE – Why Dogs Bite Children:

 Parents MUST teach their kids how to behave around dogs instead of instantly blaming the dog when something “bad” happens.
 The truth why dogs bite children is because children play a vital role in taunting dogs.
 When dogs snap (after they’ve had enough), they are then deemed as “aggressive” or “bad” dogs.
 Does that sound fair?

 Despite the amount of research you’ve put into finding the best dog for children, you still need to teach your kids how to respect animals, how to read behavioral signs, and how to treat them as sentient individuals.

 IT STARTS FIRST WITH THE PARENTS AS ROLE MODELS.

 Prevent dog bites by learning to read a dog’s body language!